luckyswaminathan/deepmockAPI/backend/README.md

 ### Zero-Config RL Dev Stack (recommended)

-Spin up PostgreSQL, Redis (pre-configured for LFU), and the backend—with `RL_ENABLED=true`—in one command using the root-level `docker-compose.rl.yml`:
+Spin up Redis (pre-configured for LFU) and the backend—with `RL_ENABLED=true` and an embedded SQLite database—in one command using the root-level `docker-compose.rl.yml`:

 ```bash
 # From repository root